 Coworking spaces globally have become a new trend in recent years, and whilst the pandemic has temporarily put a hold on business owners and entrepreneurs taking up these spaces, the trend will be back before we know it.
 There has always been a huge variety of businesses choosing coworking spaces, from freelancers to new business owners looking to grow their businesses.

 The coworking trend has mainly been fuelled by the ability of more businesses being able to work remotely.
 Combined with the fact that coworking spaces are a much more affordable option in comparison to renting a typical office space.
-There are also some more specific trends which have fuelled the coworking craze, so let’s have a look at these in more detail.
+There are also some more specific trends that have fuelled the coworking craze, so let’s have a look at these in more detail.

-A quick scroll on LinkedIn will show you that there are lots more entrepreneurs around the world than there ever has been.
-The younger generation seem to have a hunger for growing their own empires and this doesn’t seem to be slowing down any time soon.
+A quick scroll on LinkedIn will show you that there are lots more entrepreneurs around the world than there ever have been.
+The younger generation seems to have a hunger for growing their own empires and this doesn’t seem to be slowing down any time soon.
 As there seem to be fewer opportunities for career growth in traditional career paths, this has led to a spike in entrepreneurial pursuits.

 There are still lots of new startup founders working from their second bedroom or their garage, but the majority are looking for professional coworking spaces they can use to grow their business.
 The flexibility that these spaces provide means that entrepreneurs can scale at a rate that suits them.

 Of course, digital marketing is not a new phenomenon, but it is a part of modern business that has grown rapidly in recent times.
 Any company without a digital marketing strategy is unlikely to remain competitive within its industry.
 How does this relate to coworking though?
 Managing a digital marketing strategy can be hard for new companies, as there is a lot of complexity to consider.
 SEO in particular includes a lot of technical aspects which are time-consuming.